aakash-priyadarshi/SG-Messanger/README.md

 ## Intro
 SG Messanger or SocialGiri Messanger is a messaging based android app.
-It's a part of SocialGiri app here
+It's a part of SocialGiri app see [here](https://github.com/RecaIndia/SocialGiri)

 ## Technology
 The app is build in: <br>